 Generally speaking, those who wish to do so will need to be dual registered (as both a midwife and a registered nurse) and have two years of clinical experience in order to be eligible to move to Australia and experience some fantastic new opportunities.
 Vacancies do exist for midwives without a dual qualification but the choice of roles and locations is much more limited.

-For more information, apply on this page: http://www.medacs.com/midwives-australia and we will contact you to discuss your requirements in detail.
+For more information on the roles we offer, please click here and we will contact you to discuss your requirements in detail.

 Increase in Demand for A&E Doctors in Lancashire

 Supporting NHS organisations with additional Occupational Health capacity during the next phase of the COVID-19 pandemic

 Four Reasons That Used to Put me off the Idea of Working as a Locum Doctor

 Life As A PIP Assessor: Interviews With Three Nurses